khan-ngo/react-movie-search/README.md

 - API from [The Open Movie Database](http://www.omdbapi.com/)
   - The Open Movie Database (OMDb) API is a RESTful web service to obtain movie information.
 This OMDb API allows users to search for movies by title, IMDb identifier, date released, season or episode, among other information.
 - Icons from [FontAwesome](https://fontawesome.com/?from=io)
-- Axios (a promised-based HTTP client) is used for making API calls